jameshanlon/cheese/cheese/pages/2021-02-grant-funding.md

 for expansion is enormous if we can get it right.

 At present, we hope to be carrying out a few surveys on empty properties during the next few months.
-Brian Harper is also experimenting with warm-weather surveys to extend the survey season.
 We hope that it will be possible to train more Energy Tracers in October, and start surveying in the Autumn - this will depend on government regulations, and our own precautions for Covid.